 A system that uses messaging is almost always distributed.
 In such systems it is often not immediately obvious which component is misbehaving.
 Every single part of the system, including applications, should be monitored and investigated.

 Some client libraries and frameworks provide means of registering metrics collectors or collect metrics out of the box.
-RabbitMQ Java client and Spring AMQP are two examples.
+RabbitMQ Java client, Spring AMQP, and NServiceBus are some examples.
 With others developers have to track metrics in their application code.

 What metrics applications track can be system-specific but some are relevant to most systems: